Tropical cyclone: Size

 There are a variety of metrics commonly used to measure storm size.
 The most common metrics include the radius of maximum wind, the radius of 34 kn wind (i.e. gale force), the radius of outermost closed isobar (ROCI), and the radius of vanishing wind.
 An additional metric is the radius at which the cyclone's relative vorticity field decreases to 1×10−5 s−1.

 On Earth, tropical cyclones span a large range of sizes, from 100–2000 km as measured by the radius of vanishing wind.
 They are largest on average in the northwest Pacific Ocean basin and smallest in the northeastern Pacific Ocean basin.
 If the radius of outermost closed isobar is less than two degrees of latitude (222 km), then the cyclone is "very small" or a "midget".
 A radius of 3–6 latitude degrees (333–670 km) is considered "average sized".
 "Very large" tropical cyclones have a radius of greater than 8 degrees (888 km).
 Observations indicate that size is only weakly correlated to variables such as storm intensity (i.e. maximum wind speed), radius of maximum wind, latitude, and maximum potential intensity.
 Typhoon Tip is the largest cyclone on record, with tropical storm-force winds 2170 km in diameter.
-The smallest storm on record is Tropical Storm Marco (2008), which generated tropical storm-force winds only 37 km in diameter.
+The smallest storm on record is Tropical Storm Marco of 2008, which generated tropical storm-force winds only 37 km in diameter.

 Movement

 The movement of a tropical cyclone (i.e. its "track") is typically approximated as the sum of two terms: "steering" by the background environmental wind and "beta drift".
-Some tropical cyclones can move across large distances, such as Hurricane John, the longest-lasting tropical cyclone on record, which traveled 13280 km, the longest track of any Northern Hemisphere tropical cyclone, over its 31-day lifespan in 1994.
+Some tropical cyclones can move across large distances, such as Hurricane John, the second longest-lasting tropical cyclone on record, which traveled 13280 km, the longest track of any Northern Hemisphere tropical cyclone, over its 31-day lifespan in 1994.